aqillakhamis/capstone/README.md

 # capstone

-this is my first repo for capstone project
+this is my first repo for capstone project and i add my python script